 Ensuring that you wear the clothes you buy comes down to more than just what you buy.
 Buying clothes you’ll actually wear also comes down to what you do with the clothes you’ve bought.

 In this post, we’re breaking down how you can treat your clothes after you buy them.
-PLUS how that impacts your likelihood of wearing the clothes you’ve bought, and I’ll give you some tips for increasing that likelihood.
+PLUS how that impacts your likelihood of wearing (and loving) the clothes you’ve bought, and I’ll give you some tips for increasing that likelihood.